How to: Setting the date and time on a ByteBlower Server

 NTP

-For NTP you can use different servers to sync with.
+For NTP you can use different servers to sync with by hostname or IP address.
+Multiple servers can be added, separated by a comma.

 PTP

 PTP is the Precision Time Protocol.
 This is the preferred option for the ByteBlower 2100 and 4100.
-In these models use hardware acceleration for their traffic generation.
+These models use hardware acceleration for their traffic generation.
 This extra piece of hardware is also responsible for the time-management.

 PTP Clock domain: Clock domain to sync with